awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/custom-template-tkv.rst

    http://vstoolkit.amazonwebservices.com/CloudFormationTemplates/SingleInstance-us-west-1.template

 The links in the table show the HTTP protocol.
-However, the HTTPS protocol is also supported.
+The HTTPS protocol is also supported.

 2. Edit the template to modify it for your specific needs.
 The templates are text files, so you can edit them with any standard text editor.
 The deployment information in the templates is